martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 ## The CERTIFICATE Frame {#http-cert}

-The `CERTIFICATE` frame provides a exported authenticator message ([I-D.sullivan-tls-exported-authenticators]) from the TLS layer that provides a chain of certificates, associated extensions and proves possession of the private key corresponding to the end-entity certificate.
+The `CERTIFICATE` frame provides a exported authenticator message ([I-D.sullivan-tls-exported-authenticator]) from the TLS layer that provides a chain of certificates, associated extensions and proves possession of the private key corresponding to the end-entity certificate.